jakearchibald/streaming-include/README.md

   .pipeThrough(new DOMParserStream({ context, contextNS }));
 ```

-* `context` (optional) - An element is created with this local name, in a document without a browsing context (like a template), in the HTML namespace.
+* `context` (optional) - An context is created with this local name, in a document without a browsing context (like a template), in the HTML namespace.
 The default is `"body"`.
 * `contextNS` (optional) - The namespace of the context.
 HTML by default.

 ```js